x-wav/DiscordNitroRemover/README.md

 Some still exist because i don't know how to remove them or i did not find them.

-Install as custom css theme.
+Install as theme in BetterDiscord or any other Discord Client mod.